i-krishna/Business-Analytics/Data-Science/Readme.md

 Note: In the example above, we focused on highly specialized experts due to the precision and domain knowledge required for healthcare-related decisions.
 However, broader crowds can also be included to generate more diverse and generalized insights.
 In fields such as finance, human resources, sales, or other people- or public-oriented domains, incorporating input from a more varied audience can lead to more accurate forecasts by averaging predictions across individuals with different backgrounds and perspectives.

 Just as a large and diverse training dataset improves the performance / decrease bias of a predictive model, the effectiveness of crowd intelligence often increases with the size and diversity of the crowd.
 A larger crowd enhances the chances of generating accurate forecasts.
-It’s important to note that the goal here is not to eliminate risk entirely, but to mitigate it by making more informed decisions based on aggregated forecasts.
+It’s important to note that the goal here is not to eliminate risk entirely, but to mitigate it based on aggregated forecasts to arrive at decisions.

 References